yclas/documentation/api-documentation.md

 permalink: /api-documentation/
 toc: false
 ---
-_Note: If you are using Open Classifieds you need at least version 2.5.0 works on all sites of Yclas.com_
+_Note: If you are using Open Classifieds you need at least version 2.5.0 and a premium theme.
+Works on all sites hosted at Yclas.com_

 ----------